Thomas Cary1

 F, #25818, b. circa 1484, d.
 20 February 1512/13

-Elizabeth Arundell was born circa 1484 at Lanherne, Cornwall, England.2 She was the daughter of Thomas Arundell and Catherine Dynham.1 She married Sir Edward Stradling, son of Thomas Stradling and Janet Matthew.1 She died on 20 February 1512/13.2
+Elizabeth Arundell was born circa 1484 at Lanherne, Cornwall, EnglandG.2 She was the daughter of Thomas Arundell and Catherine Dynham.1 She married Sir Edward Stradling, son of Thomas Stradling and Janet Matthew.1 She died on 20 February 1512/13.2

 Her married name became Stradling.2

-Child of Elizabeth Arundell and Sir Edward Stradling
+Children of Elizabeth Arundell and Sir Edward Stradling

 Citations